cherrytwist/cherrytwist/docs/community-membership.md

 For example:
 * Allowing all Users from a particular Organization to be able to Join the Community
-* Allowing members of a Hub to join child Challenges directly or that they should apply / be invited
+* Allowing members of a Space to join child Subspaces directly or that they should apply / be invited
 * Not allowing any applications

 # Design